Instruction Video & FAQs

 It’s simple.
 Occasionally, our customers request information about submitting a health insurance claim for the in-home sleep apnea test.
 For more information on how to file an insurance claim on your own behalf, please visit the insurance help section.

-Yes, we’ve made the in-home sleep apnea test very affordable at $195 or 44% below the nearest competitor.
+Yes, we’ve made the in-home sleep apnea test very affordable at $299.
 We believe you can’t afford not to know the truth about your health because knowing could change your life forever!
-Moreover, this belief is shared by most insurance companies who cover up to 75% of the cost.
-Finally, if you test positive for sleep apnea and receive CPAP treatment from iONMySleep then the test is absolutely FREE.

 - Step 1.
 You’ll speak with a sleep specialist and if a in-home sleep apnea test is right for you then we’ll ship the sleep test kit to your home, you’ll wear it overnight, and return it in a prepaid shipping box.